florianv/awesome-nova/README.md

 * [Cashier Manager](https://github.com/themsaid/nova-cashier-manager).
 Managing Stripe subscriptions inside the incredible Laravel Nova admin panel.

+* [Logs](https://github.com/KABBOUCHI/nova-logs-tool).
+A Laravel Nova tool to manage and keep track of each one of your logs files.

 ### Cards

 * [Laravel Update](https://github.com/beyondcode/nova-laravel-update-card).
 Check if you're running the latest Laravel version right from your Nova dashboard.